godspeedsystems/gs-documentation/docs/microservices-framework/guide/walkthrough.md

         custom_response_header: 'something'
 ```

 The helloworld event is calling the above function written in YAML, which is executing a task with id `first_task`.
-This task is calling [`fn: com.gs.return`](../workflows/yaml-workflows/inbuilt-workflows.md#comgsreturn) function that takes argument name in an [inline script](/docs/microservices-framework/inline-scripting/overview).
+This task is calling `fn: com.gs.return` function that takes argument name in an [inline script](/docs/microservices-framework/inline-scripting/overview). -->

 So far we have seen how can we use Express plugin and also we created an endpoint which returns a response with some code and headers.